Create an Airwallex account today

 Legal framework for remittance to North Korea and South Korea

 South Korea adopts the open market economy with a robust remittance system in the financial industry.
-In mid-2023, South Korea announced that proof of documentation or declaration of funds is no longer required.
-The annual remittance limit for local citizens has also been raised from US$50,000 to US$100,000, showcasing the South Korean government's intention to expand the foreign exchange market.
+Proof of documentation or declaration of funds is no longer required for standard transactions under US$50,000.
+Additionally, the annual remittance limit for local citizens stands raised to US$100,000, showcasing the South Korean government's intention to expand the foreign exchange market.

 When sending money from Hong Kong to South Korea, the preferred remittance method should be chosen based on factors such as the maximum limit, FX rates, and handling fees for KWR remittances.